Home

 PA Systems

 If you search on the internet using "hifi speakers" you will find literally hundreds of sites proclaiming that the speakers on offer are worth buying for any number of reasons.
 That is in addition to the hifi press, trade shows and other advertising mediums that, again, state convincing reasons why you should buy their particular product.
 The result - CONFUSION!
-Confused purchasers are then likely to buy on emotion rather than reason and get tricked into spending possibly thousands of pounds.
+Confused purchasers are then likely to buy on emotion rather than reason and get tricked into spending a small fortune.
 You end up with an expensive sewer pipe set into a block of concrete that her ladyship finds hard to dust!!!

 This section aims to peel away the confusion like the layers of an onion to get at the core of what it takes to put a really good quality speaker system into your living space.
 It pulls no punches, spares no criticism but deals with the facts.